 What is the typical check size for investments made by The Artemis Fund?

-While specific check sizes are not disclosed, The Artemis Fund focuses on pre-seed, seed, and seed-plus stages, which typically involve smaller investments aimed at early-stage companies.
+While specific check sizes are not disclosed, The Artemis Fund focuses on pre-seed, seed, and seed-plus stages, indicating that investments are made at the early stages of a company's development.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.